dell/ansible-powerstore/docs/modules/snmp_manager.rst

   ip_address (True, str, None)
-    IP address or FQDN of the SNMP server.
+    IP address or FQDN of the SNMP manager.

     IPv4 and IPv6 are supported.

   new_ip_address (optional, str, None)
-    IP address or FQDN of the SNMP server to update.
+    IP address or FQDN of the SNMP manager to update.

     IPv4 and IPv6 are supported.

-  snmp_port (optional, int, None)
-    Port number to use with the address of the SNMP server.

   snmp_password (optional, str, None)
     Passphrase, used for both Authentication and Privacy protocols.

     \ :emphasis:`snmp\_password`\  is only applicable when \ :emphasis:`version`\  is \ :literal:`V3`\  and to set the security level to authentication only and authentication and privacy.

+  snmp_port (optional, int, 162)
+    Port number to use with the address of the SNMP manager.

   snmp_username (optional, str, None)